 As in traditional golf, a course usually consists of 18 holes.
 Unlike ball golf, most disc courses are located in public parks and are free to play, although a few courses charge a nominal fee.
 The sport requires inexpensive discs instead of costly clubs and balls.
 The disc golf “hole” is a metal basket mounted on a pole.
 It seems to be America’s new favorite park game, and courses can be found all over Humboldt County.
 It’s so easy to play that just about anyone of any age can enjoy it, including many specially-abled and disabled participants, yet at the same time it is very challenging to master.

 Humboldt County is home to a number of disc golf courses.
-Arcata features two of them, Mad River Pump Station #4 on Warren Creek Road, just off West End Road, and Redwood Curtain in the Community Forest.
-There is Area 74, an idyllic 27-hole redwoods course located in Fieldbrook just outside McKinleyville.
-The Manila Bay 9-hole course is located on the peninsula with vistas encompassing the bay from Arcata to Eureka.
+Arcata features three of them, Mad River Pump Station #4 on Warren Creek Road, just off West End Road, Redwood Curtain in the Community Forest, and one at Humboldt State University.
+There is the Manila Bay 9-hole course, located on the peninsula with vistas encompassing the bay from Arcata to Eureka.
 In Eureka you can find courses at the Cooper Gulch Sports Complex and College of the Redwoods.
 Willow Creek is home to the Ammon Ranch Course and the Steelhead Course at Creekside Park.
-In Southern Humboldt, enjoy playing the Birds of Paradise course.
+In Southern Humboldt, enjoy playing the Birds of Paradise course (private — call 707-601-9716 for info).
+In McKinleyville, Beau Pre Disc Golf course is the newest course in the area (also private — call 707-839-3412).